All Episodes

 They own a lot of Las Vegas hotels.

-If it do not disturb sign is up for more than two days, we enter the room, we check.
+If it do not disturb, sign is up for more than two days.

-Yeah, well, he said 12 hours, we'd call you.
+Yeah, well, he said, 12 hours, we'd call you.

 In two days, we'll come in the room no matter what.

-And then if um I think at some point he had to bring all this stuff into the hotel bit by bit.
+And then if I think at some point he had to bring all this stuff into the hotel bit by bit.

-At some point he used a service elevator, and Steve Wynn said, No guest ever gets on a service elevator in our hotel without security watching them.
+At some point, he used a service elevator, and Steve Wynn said, no guest ever gets on a service elevator in our hotel without security watching them.

-You know, you've heard 30 women have come forward.
+You've heard 30 women have come forward.

-I guarantee you it's 300 and it could be 3,000.
+I guarantee you, it's 300 and it could be 3,000.

 That's a common thing.

-You sue the uh board of directors because they should have known about this and done something long ago.
+You sue the board of directors because they should have known about this and done something long ago.

 And then it's very easy to prove that a lot of people knew about this.

-I mean, listen, I knew about this stuff going on with him, and everybody in the whole entertainment business knew about this for years.
+I mean, listen, I knew about this stuff going on with him.

-You remember the show uh uh 30 Rock?
+You remember the show 30 Rock?

-They they used to do jokes about this.
+They used to do jokes about this.

-Uh there was an Academy Award speech once.
+There was an Academy Award speech once.

-Who was it?
+Who was it, Seth McFarlane?

-So the 2012 nominees for best performance by an actress in a supporting role, R. Sally Field in Lincoln, Anne Hathaway in Le Miserab.
+So the 2012 nominees for best performance by an actress in a supporting role are Sally Field in Lincoln, Ann Hathaway in Les Miserables, Jackie Weaver in Silver Lining's Playbook, Helen Hunt in The Sessions, and Amy Adams in The Master.

 Congratulations, you five ladies no longer have to pretend to be attracted to Harvey Weinstein.

-LAUGHTER Now that's a big Hollywood audience.
+Now, that's a big Hollywood audience.

 Those are all Hollywood insiders.